Kreh Loop

 Usage

-The Kreh Loop is particularly useful in fly fishing when a more natural movement of the lure or fly is needed.
-The fixed loop allows the lure to swing freely, mimicking the movement of live bait.
-This knot is a favorite for saltwater and freshwater anglers, offering control without sacrificing the lure's natural presentation.
-It is often tied when targeting species that are sensitive to the lure’s motion in the water.
+The Kreh Loop, also known as the Non-slip Loop, is particularly useful in fly fishing when a more natural movement of the lure or fly is needed.
+The fixed loop allows the lure to swing freely, mimicking the movement of live bait, making this knot a favorite among both saltwater and freshwater anglers who seek to enhance the lure’s natural presentation, especially when targeting species sensitive to unnatural lure motion.

 History